I am at my favorite yogurt store, there is nothing interesting about it.

-This became a pattern to show my friends that “Hey, look my life is cool”.
+This became a pattern in my life to show my friends that “Hey, look my life is cool”.

 Instead of focusing on the present moment, I would spend my time scrolling on the app.

-If I have a single free second, I would instantly check Instagram to see the no. of likes, latest comment or follow my friend’s story.
+If I have had a single free second, I would instantly check Instagram to see the no. of likes, latest comment or what’s happening in my friend’s story.

 I was constantly going through the fear of missing out (FOMO).